mattclegg/silverstripe-doc-restructuring/master/cms/docs/reference/sitetree.md

 {{http://silverstripe.org/assets/screenshots/Nested-URLs-Table.png|url table}}

 This feature is enabled by default in SilverStripe 2.4 or newer.
-To activate it for older sites, insert the following code in your //mysite/_config.php//:
+To activate it for older sites, insert the following code in your *mysite/_config.php*:

 	:::php
 	SiteTree::enable_nested_urls();

-After activating nested URLs on an existing database, you'll have to run a migration task to rewrite internal URL references in the //SiteTree.Content// field.
+After activating nested URLs on an existing database, you'll have to run a migration task to rewrite internal URL references in the *SiteTree.Content* field.

 	http://<yourdomain.tld>/dev/tasks/MigrateSiteTreeLinkingTask